 Worldwide cash in circulation has increased significantly since the pandemic started.
 We have looked at the main western markets – US, UK and Europe – to shed some light on the phenomenon.

-After having a read through, you will see why big increases in demand for cash usually signal a turn in the economic cycle and have led to booms.
+After reading, you will see why big increases in demand for cash usually signal a turn in the economic cycle and have led to booms.

-Growth in demand for banknotes increased slightly in late March.
+Growth in demand for bills and change increased slightly in late March.
 This is likely to be due to people withdrawing some extra cash as a precautionary response to heightened uncertainty.
-The trend of increasing cash demand continued when non-essential shops, and pubs and restaurants began to gradually reopen across Europe.
+The trend of increasing cash demand continued when non-essential shops, bars and restaurants began to gradually reopen across the west.

-The UK is not alone in experiencing a sharp increase in the value of cash in circulation during the Covid pandemic.
+Nearly all established markets saw an increase in the value of cash in circulation during the pandemic.
 In both the US and the euro area, total currency in circulation in September 2020 was more than 10% higher than a year earlier, with a similar pattern in Canada and many other countries.

 The first key driver was the big fall in consumption at the start of the pandemic.
 The temporary closure of shops and restaurants, and the implementation of social distancing rules during the Covid pandemic, led to significant declines in household spending.
 This meant that people were holding onto their spare cash for longer.